 PagerDuty vs Opsgenie: Alert Noise + Cost 2026 (SRE Comparison)

-Updated May 2026.
-Sources: PagerDuty public pricing, Atlassian Opsgenie pricing, Google SRE Workbook Ch 5, incident.io 2024 State of On-Call, vendor case studies cited inline.
+Updated June 2026.
+Sources: PagerDuty public pricing, Atlassian Opsgenie pricing and end-of-life notice, Google SRE Workbook Ch 5, vendor case studies cited inline.

 The Honest Comparison Framing